-Deus Ex: Human Revolution for Mac review
+Deus Ex: Human Revolution full review

 The original Deus Ex was something of a landmark, with an expansive, freeform style of play that paved the way for many of the games that came after it.
 But that was back in the mists of the year 2000, and the 2003 sequel – entitled Invisible War – never made it to the Mac, so you could be forgiven if Human Revolution wasn’t sitting high on your list of must-have games for this year.
 However, Human Revolution is an enjoyable mix of action and role-playing elements that continues the ‘play as you like’ tradition of the original Deus Ex.